UNOS Kidney Transplant Learning Center

 The major projected outcome is to collect data from all potential living donors.
 In partnership with the UCLA Pancreas and Kidney Transplant Program, the TREC team expects to begin collecting data in Winter 2018.

-Explore Transplant Canada
+Explore Transplant Ontario

 In 2015, Explore Transplant extended its mission to the international transplant community for the first time, in partnership with the Canadian transplant and dialysis communities, creating education materials specifically for the Ontario transplant and living donation community.

 Explore Transplant Singapore

 In 2016, Dr. Amy Waterman traveled to Singapore, her first trip to Asia, accepting an invitation from the Singapore Ministry of Health.
 She met with more than seventy kidney, dialysis, and transplant leaders to discuss ways to help kidney patients and potential living donors learn about the option of living donation.